isomerpages/gb-assist/_browse-all-licences-CNB/Permit-Administration-and-Control-System-PATROL-.md

 ### Application Details

-<p>PATROL is to provide a One-Stop e-Service to allow Traders to perform all transactions pertaining to permit declarations and to align to Government&rsquo;s direction to move towards Electronic Services.</p>
+<p>PATROL is to provide a One-Stop e-Service to allow Traders to perform all transactions pertaining to permit declarations and to align to Government's direction to move towards Electronic Services.</p>

 **Additional Information**